2026-04-26·13 min read

 Relationship to GPAICRA-only; does not apply to standalone AI modelsCRA-only

-When an MSA imposes a CRA fine, it exercises its Art.36 enforcement power, calculates the penalty amount using the Art.64 tier structure, and issues a single decision that references both articles.
-Software developers and product teams will encounter both in any enforcement action.
+When an MSA imposes a CRA fine, it exercises its market surveillance enforcement powers, calculates the penalty amount using the Art.64 tier structure, and issues a single decision.
+Software developers and product teams will encounter both dimensions in any enforcement action.

 June 2026 Enforcement Activation: What Changes

-June 11, 2026 — Notified Bodies Become Operational: The CRA's Notified Bodies chapter (Art.25-35) becomes fully effective, meaning conformity assessment bodies for Class II products (products with significant safety functions, including network switches, routers, industrial sensors, and operating systems) can issue formal assessment certificates.
-Products that should have obtained Class II conformity assessment and have not done so become immediately liable to Art.36 enforcement action.
+June 11, 2026 — Notified Bodies Become Operational: The CRA's Notified Bodies chapter (Art.35-51) becomes fully effective, meaning conformity assessment bodies for Class II products (products with significant safety functions, including network switches, routers, industrial sensors, and operating systems) can issue formal assessment certificates.
+Products that should have obtained Class II conformity assessment and have not done so become immediately liable to market surveillance enforcement action.

 Immediate enforcement targets post-June 2026: